Suzanne Van De Briel

 Marco founded Seraphm to support businesses, startups, and social enterprises in developing ideas into testable design prototypes.

-These prototypes and other design artifacts serve as foundation for product development and helps visualize the vision for stakeholders and investors alike.
+These prototypes and other design artefacts serve as the foundation for product development and helps visualize the vision for stakeholders and investors alike.

 With 15 years combined experience in design, Marco has designed for advertising and marketing agencies, and SaaS product companies.
 As a freelance product designer, his expertise compliments development teams from sprint 0, making sure that the product being built paves the way to solving customer problems, on top of meeting business goals.